-T/4 Steve Lemke was born in
+T/4 Steve Lemke was born in 1912

 parents were immigrants from Poland.
 He was

 raised in Sturgeon Lake, Minnesota, and worked on the

 family's farm.
 On April 14, 1941, he was

 inducted into the U.S. Army and sent to Fort Lewis,

 Washington.
 There, he was assigned to the 194th

 On August 15, 1941, the 194th

 received orders, from Ft.
 Knox, Kentucky, for duty in

 the Philippines because of an event that happened

 during the summer.
 A squadron of American

-fighters was flying over Lingayen Gulf when one of
+fighters was flying over Lingayen Gulf when one of the

 Japanese occupied island, with a large radio

 transmitter, hundred of miles away.
 The squadron

 The next morning another squadron

 was sent to the area and found that the buoys had been

 way toward shore.
-Since
+Since communication between

 and Air Corps and Navy was poor, the boat was not

 was made to build up the American military presence in